Don Dunstan: Dunstan decade

 In 1972, the first major developments in regard to the state's population growth occurred.
 Adelaide's population was set to increase to 1.3 million and the MATS plan and water-storage schemes were in planning to accommodate this.
 These were summarily rejected by the Dunstan Government, which planned to build a new city 83 kilometres from Adelaide, near Murray Bridge.
 The city, to be known as Monarto, was to be built on farmland to the west of the existing town.
 Dunstan was very much against allowing Adelaide's suburbs to further sprawl, and thus Monarto was a major focus of his government.
 He argued that the new South Eastern Freeway would allow a drive of only 45 minutes from Adelaide, that the city was not far from current industry, and that water could be readily supplied from the River Murray.
 The government hoped Adelaide would not sprawl into the Mount Lofty Ranges to the east and that the bureaucracy would be dispersed from the capital.
 In contrast, public servants feared being forced into the rural settlement.
 Critics (of whom there were many) derided the project as "Dunstan's Versailles in the bush".
 Environmental activists aired fears of the effects of Monarto on the River Murray, which was already suffering from pollution and salinity problems.
 Later on, it was noticed that there was hard bedrock underneath the ground, raising drainage problems.

 From 1970 to 1973, much legislation passed through the South Australian Parliament.
 Workers saw increases in welfare, drinking laws were further liberalised, an Ombudsman was created, censorship was liberalised, seat belts were made mandatory, the education system was overhauled, and the public service was gradually increased (doubling in size during the Dunstan era).
 Adelaide's water supply was fluoridated in 1971 and the age of majority was lowered from 21 to 18.
 A Commissioner of Consumer Affairs was created, a demerit point system was introduced to penalise poor driving practices in an attempt to cut the road toll, and compensation for workers was improved.
 Police autonomy and powers were restricted following a rally in opposition to the Vietnam War, which was broken up by police, although Dunstan had wanted the demonstrators to be able to close off the street.
 A royal commission was called into the police commissioner's disregard for Dunstan's orders, and resulted in legislation giving the government more control over the police; the commissioner then retired.
 The dress code for the Parliament was relaxed during this period, the suit and tie was no longer seen as obligatory, and Dunstan himself caused media frenzy when he arrived at Parliament House in 1972 wearing pink shorts that ended above his knees.
 After his departure from public life he admitted that his sartorial statement may have gone beyond the limits.
-Nevertheless, his fashion sense resulted in his being voted "the sexiest political leader in Australia" by Woman's Day in 1975, and the image of Dunstan in the shorts remains iconic.
+Nevertheless, his fashion sense resulted in his being voted "the sexiest political leader in Australia" by Woman's Day in 1975, and the image of Dunstan in the shorts remains widely recognized.